bingx1/indexfunds/README.md

 Author: Bing Xu

 Research essay written as the major part of my Honours in Finance at the University of Melbourne.
 Final mark was a H1.

+Directory is as follows:
+- /src contains the python scripts used.
+The entrypoint is analysis.py
+- /data contains the data used - this data is not the original data but the data following processing and cleaning
+- /output contains the output from the regressions/statistical analysis.

 ## Abstract
 The Big Three index fund managers, BlackRock, Vanguard and State Street Global